jamieadams-nerd/jamieadams-nerd.github.io/index.md

 <img src="/assets/images/umrs-logo-1024px.png" align="right" width=200>
 My primary project is the [UNCLASSIFIED MLS Reference System Project](https://github.com/jamieadams-nerd/umrs-project/blob/main/README.md).
-<p></p>The Unclassified MLS Reference System (UMRS) is an ongoing high assurance engineering project built on top of Red Hat Enterprise Linux 10 operating in FIPS mode.
-The system is fully STIG-locked, configured for SELinux MLS with a complete unclassified label hierarchy, and structured to demonstrate—not merely describe—how a real organization can tailor, customize, and extend a commercial Linux distribution to satisfy its own security requirements.</p>
+<p>UMRS is a hands-on, high-assurance engineering project built on Red Hat Enterprise Linux 10 in FIPS mode.
+It demonstrates how a real organization can design, implement, and operate a hardened Linux system using SELinux MLS and a complete unclassified label hierarchy for Controlled Unclassified Information (CUI), aligned with frameworks such as NIST SP 800-53 and the Cybersecurity Maturity Model Certification (CMMC).</p>

+Beyond system configuration, UMRS develops high-assurance tools that are intentionally designed to be observable, reviewable, and auditable.
+These tools apply procedural controls, configuration isolation, and cryptographic techniques to help administrators and auditors examine system state, intent, and behavior from a high-assurance perspective—treating tooling itself as part of the assurance boundary.

+Rather than describing security in theory, UMRS shows how commercial Linux can be deliberately tailored, locked down, and extended to meet concrete security and operational requirements.

 Long-form documentation lives in project repositories.
 This site is for context, rationale, and ongoing work.